GordonDrake/Tutorial/README.md

 # Tutorial

-This is my tutorial repository.
+This is a repository I used to learn how to use GitHub.